NOTE: See the beginning of Section H for abbreviations, course numbers and coding.

 |RCLP4040||Summative Learning Portfolio III||2 ch|

 For this course, students submit a summative learning portfolio to demonstrate their growth and competency in the RC Learning Outcomes and connect this with their long range career and life plans.
-Final presentations highlight their learning using all course work and other experiences including Canadian and international internship programs.
+Final presentations highlight their learning using all course work and other experiences including the Canadian and international internship programs.
 RC faculty members assess the Final Summative Portfolios and a mark of CR/NCR is awarded in the second term of the third year.

 Prerequisite: RCLP 2020.